aws-samples/aws-cloudhsm-cloudformation-template/README.md

 At this stage, you can optionally delete the secret from Secrets Manager given that the initial password is no longer needed for operation of the cluster.

 If you requested creation of a KMS custom key store, KMS has already changed the initial password for the `kmsuser` across the HSMs.

+## Updating the Stack

+The CloudFormation template currently supports a limited number of template parameters that can be applied via CloudFormation stack updates.
+See [CloudFormation Template Parameters](#cloudformation-template-parameters) for the stack parameters that can be updated.

+You should also be able to modify most of the resources contained in the CloudFormation template and be able to apply those modification via stack updates.

 ## Monitoring and Managing the Resources